003 - Geopolitical Constraints

 Before we start to investigate how specific governments and militia control the personal freedom of people we are going to watch an overview of which countries have the worst censorship.

-- Write down which countries you think have the worst censorship.
+Write down which countries you think have the highest rates of censorship.
 Explain your answer.

-- Now use the article in the 'Useful Resource' box and write down why and how countries have increased the censorship.
+Now use the article in the 'Useful Resource' box and write down why and how countries have increased censorship.

 Activity Two - Detailed Examples - Geopolitical Controls